thread/elm-web-components/README.md

 ## Examples

 You can find full examples in the `example` directory.
 If you have cloned the repository, you can run `yarn run example` to run them locally.

+## Polyfilling for older browsers

+elm-web-components does not ship with any polyfills.
+You should ensure the following functions are available in all browsers you support:

+* `Object.assign`
+* `Object.keys`

+And additionally ensure that you've included a polyfill for custom elements.
+We recommend [document-register-element](https://github.com/WebReflection/document-register-element).